andrewdr14/claims_fraud_detection/README.md

 ### RandomForest

 RandomForest is an ensemble machine learning technique that builds multiple decision trees and combines their predictions to improve accuracy and reduce overfitting.
-Each tree is trained with a random subset of the data and features, making the overall model more robust—especially important in detecting nuanced patterns of fraud.
+Each tree is trained with a random subset of the data and features.

 - **Pros**: Handles non-linear data, reduces overfitting, interpretable feature importance
 - **Cons**: Slower and less interpretable than a single tree

 ### XGBoost

 XGBoost (Extreme Gradient Boosting) is an efficient implementation of gradient-boosted decision trees.
 It builds trees sequentially, with each new tree focusing on the errors of the previous trees.
-XGBoost is widely used for its performance, speed, and ability to handle a variety of data types.

 - **Pros**: High predictive power, built-in regularization, handles missing data
 - **Cons**: More complex, harder to tune